 Step 2) The African Diaspora Mathematician has to send an email to the ADMP Administrator which has to contain the following three (3) documents -pdf only-:

 Please send the three documents via email to CDC.ADMP.Administrator@mathunion.org

 Application Deadline for all data and documents is 31st January 2017.

 The ADMP selection committee will start to review the applications in February 2017 and the ADMP administrator will contact the African Diaspora Mathemartician in case of further requested data and once a decision has been taken.

 Taking into consideration the time required to process the applications, it is anticipated that successful partnerships will be announced in March 2017 and the operations can start from May or June 2017, depending on the preparedness of the partners.

 At the end of the 2 years, the partnerships shall be evaluated by the ADMP and CDC and their success shall be measured by the following outputs:

 The CDC has established the ADMP Committee which shall have oversight on all aspects of the program and submit its recommendations to the CDC accordingly.

-ADMP is administered by the African Mathematics Millennium Science Initiative (AMMSI) based in Kenya on behalf of CDC which is covering the administrative costs and the IMU Secretariat in Berlin, Germany.
+In 2017 ADMP was administered by the African Mathematics Millennium Science Initiative (AMMSI) based in Kenya on behalf of CDC which is covering the administrative costs.
+Since November 2017 the program is administrated by the IMU Secretariat in Berlin, Germany.